donnachaforde/donnachaforde.github.io/blogs+posts/software-engineering/endpoint-protection/README.md

 ### 2020's

+#### XDR & ML
 While it remains to be determined how the remainder of this decade pans out, we can see that there has been a greater emphasis on Endpoint Detection and Response as a measure to detect malware after the fact.
 The range of source information that feeds the backend models continues to grow, earning it the title of XDR.
 The focus on data science continues and recent inroads in AI have been added to help recognize patterns both on the endpoint itself and in the large models in the backend.
 Managed Detection and Response has become a service to serve SMEs that typically, don't have the resources to manage their own SOCs.

+#### Zero Trust & IAM
 The concept of Zero Trust Security has become popular both for devices on the network and for users.
 The network is assumed to have been compromised and there is a greater emphasis on _Identity and Access Management_ (IAM) to ensure every user on every device is authenticated.
 Further, the need to protect the user's identity over the user's device has become of practical importance.

-There has been a general shift away from traditional signature-based solutions towards signature-less solutions, employing not only advanced behavioural detection and AI but forms of virtualization (e.g. sandbox detection) and remote detonation earning them the term _Next-Gen AV_ or NGAV.
+#### Next-Gen & AI
+The fact of the matter is that rate of production of new, unique malware samples has become so prevalent that the signature-based infrastructure cannot cope with the scale and the focus has switched again to _Generic Analysis_.
+These rely on advanced behavioural detection using Rules Engines and ML but the promise is that AI will be able to provide the necessary smarts and overcome this scalability challenge.
+In the meantime, other strategies employing virtualization (e.g. sandbox detection), emulation and remote detonation as well as techniques to _let it run but monitor it_ are employed that not only audit behaviour to make a determination but use this audit data to effect a _perfect undo_ to reverse the actions the _greyware_ took before conviction.

 ### Summary